 Here’s how I canned this recipe.
-If you’d like to skip right to the recipe, click the link below.
+If you’d like to skip right to the recipe, click the gold button below.

 I started by slicing all the veggies and adding it to a salt brine.
 It sat in the salt brine for about 2-3 hours.
 The brine helps pull excess water off the cucumbers.
 While the cucumbers and other veggies are standing in the brine, I measured out the vinegars (cider and white), sugar, mustard seed, celery seed, cloves, and turmeric and placed them in a large pot.
 Once the cucumbers had adequately sat in the brine (2-3 hours), I drained the brine off the cucumbers.
 I brought the vinegar mixture to boil.